Kai (entertainer, born 1994): 2016–2019: Acting career and SuperM

-2020–present: Solo debut
+2020–2023: Solo debut and enlistment

 On July 3, 2020, SM Entertainment announced that Kai's first solo album was currently under production with the goal of being released in the second half of 2020.
 On October 12, he was announced to have become the first ever male muse of the cosmetics brand Bobbi Brown.

 On November 30, 2020, Kai released his debut extended play Kai and its lead single "Mmmh".
 The album peaked at number 2 on the Gaon Album Chart and has been certified Platinum by the KMCA.

 On November 30, 2021, Kai released his second extended play Peaches and its lead single of the same name.
 The album peaked at number 3 on the Gaon Album Chart and has also been certified Platinum.

 In February 2023, SM confirmed that Kai plans to release a new solo album Rover on March 13.
 On March 13, Kai released his third extended play Rover and its lead single of the same name.

-Entertainments
+On May 4, 2023, SM Entertainment announced that Kai would have a fan meeting titled, "Kai's aKAIve", at YES24 Live Hall on May 9 at 19:00 (KST) and also broadcast live on Exo's official YouTube channel, two days before he enlisted to the military.

+2025–present: Upcoming album

+On February 11, 2025, a day after Kai's discharged from the military, he hosted a special live broadcast on Exo's YouTube, TikTok, and Weverse accounts titled Kai: Happily Ever After.
+On March 5, it was reported that Kai is set to release his fourth EP in April 2025, with music video scheduled to film next week.

+Military service

+On May 3, 2023, SM Entertainment announced through Exo's official fan club that Kai would have to fulfill his military mandatory service as a social service worker on May 11.
+He was officially discharged from service on February 10, 2025.

+Fashion and endorsements

-On March, 2020, Kai became the ambassador for the Italian high-end luxury fashion house Gucci with the Chinese actress Nini.
+In March 2020, Kai became the ambassador for the Italian high-end luxury fashion house Gucci with the Chinese actress Ni Ni.
 Later that year Kai became the first male Muse for Bobbi Brown Cosmetics.
-On September 14, 2021, the city of Seoul announced that they selected Kai as the face of the brand and a global ambassador for Seoul Fashion Week Spring 2022.
-On November 1, Kai appeared in the online showcase "TUCSON Beyond Drive", a collaboration between Hyundai Motors and SM Entertainment, where he presented a music performance titled "Follow Your Hidden Light" that combines K-pop and AR technology.
+On September 14, 2021, the city of Seoul announced that they selected Kai as the face of the brand and a global ambassador for Seoul Fashion week Spring 2022.
+On November 1, Kai appeared in the online showcase "TUCSON Beyond Drive," a collaboration between Hyundai Motors and SM Entertainment, where he presented a music performance titled "Follow Your Hidden Light" that combines K-pop and AR technology.

-In January 2022, Charmzone Mask selected Kai as their new model, "hoping that it will deliver a youthful and trendy image of Charmzone's premium mask products."
-BlackYak Climbing Crew selected kai as model for The Black Yak BCC collection.
-Later that year Kai became the muse for Yves Saint Laurent Beauty.
+In January 2022, Charmzone Mask selected Kai as their new model, "hoping that it will deliver a youthful and trendy image of Charmzone's premium mask products".
+BlackYak Climbing Crew selected Kai as model for The Black Yak BCC collection.
+Later that year, Kai became the muse for Yves Saint Laurent Beauty.